sridharsabarish/yocto/Exercises/exercise11-Image.md

         IMAGE_FS_TYPE
     </details>

+// Researrch what command is needed.
+FIll in hint and test.
 1. Can you use this variable to change the filesystem to .ubi and .tar.gz

 1. We have a requirement to change the size of the filesystem to 2GB maximum, this can be done with another variable, can you set that?